urbanityllc/axthe/docs/guide.md

 # Guide part II

-- We are going to connect to DNS via Caddy as the last step in Guide part II.
+- We are going to connect to DNS via Caddy as the last step in Guide part II/here.
 	1. ./docs folder is Docsify, it uses markdown.
 You can connect it to Caddy+DNS.
 	2. You can add static11tyPug to Caddy+DNS.
 It is configured to use Pug as the markup/templeting For more on 11ty check their docs.
 Both 11ty and Docsify are listed on http://JAMstack.org/generators page.

 - The directory|folder structure, as mentioned in the outline on the home page, mostly has index.pug in every folder.
 This makes the navigation in the browser nicer and makes it easier to develop.
 That is the major difference from the express.js generator. (http://expressjs.com/en/starter/generator.html ).
 Take a look at myAPIapp/public/content.